datalogics-bhaugen/pdf-web-api-clients/README.md

 3. Buildout -- the buildout script uses its configuration to download and install packages.
 In some cases, this includes creating binaries from source code.

 4. Dependencies -- the build updates the files that record third-party dependencies.
-Changes may be discovered by building the _status_ target.

 5. Code Quality -- the build uses flake8 to check Python code quality.